GunterHauschildt/LaneDetection/README.md

 ## Discussion <a name="discussion">
 An image segmentation neural network is used to predict lane markers.
-Classical image processing and machine learning tecniques are used to cleanup those lane markers, ultimately giving a left-right sorted list that describes these lane markers.
+Classical image processing and machine learning tecniques are used to cleanup those lane markers, ultimately giving a left-right sorted list that describes these lane markers using simply y=mx+b.
-These lane markers are then used to detect lane departures.

 ### Data
 Kaggle's TuSimple dataset is used.